10 Clean Fantasy Books (No Spice, No Gore, No Cussing

 Series: The Chronicles of Prydain, Book 1 of 5 (series complete)

-Lyrical fantasy with Christian themes, strong plot, and magical storytelling.
+Lyrical allegorical fantasy with a redemptive arc, strong plot, and magical storytelling.
+Written for Teen / YA readers.

 Comments